tamucc-comp-bio/classroom_repo_2024/lectures/lecture13.md

 We have developed a quantitative measure of NPF/NPFR1 expression from confocal images and this can now be easily automated and applied to many images.
 This could be used to compare expression in different treatments.

+___

 ## 6.3 Working with `pandas`

-`pandas` is the Python Data Analysis Library, introducing a data structure simi-11lar to the data. frame in R. `pandas` provides two main data structures:
+`pandas` is the Python Data Analysis Library, introducing a data structure similar to the data frame in R. `pandas` provides two main data structures:
-* Series, meant to store a one-dimensional array, and
+* _Series_, meant to store a one-dimensional array, and
-* DataFrame, which contains data organized in rows and columns, as in a spreadsheet.
+* _DataFrame_, which contains data organized in rows and columns, as in a spreadsheet.
 The data stored in a Series are all of the same type; in a Data Frame, each column can be of a different type. `pandas` provides useful functions to manipulate data sets, calculate statistics, and plot results.

+___

+### Read in CSV as Data Frame with Pandas

 For our testing, we are going to import a . csv file containing a "plumage score" for male and female birds of several species.
 The method and the data are from Dale et al. (2015).
 Using pandas, we are going to import the file (start Jupyter from your `~CSB/scientific/sandbox` directory):